 With public transport:

-From railway station Zaandam you can use the Connexxion Neighborhood bus 456 towards Assendelft.
+From Zaandam railway station you can take the Connexxion Neighborhood bus 456 towards Assendelft.

-The bus brings you from the station to HEMbrug within 10 minutes.
+The bus takes you from the station to HEMbrug within 10 minutes.
 At the Hemkade walk towards the east (canal on your left) and take the first or second entrance on your right.

 Plan your trip.